learn-co-curriculum/phase-4-displaying-associated-data/README.md

 controller!

 Thankfully for us, Rails gives us some additional [serialization][] options when converting Active Record objects to JSON data.
-In this case, the `include` option will let us nest associated data in our response:
+In this case, the `include` option will let us nest associated data in our response.
+Let's update the code in our controller:

 ```rb
 render json: dog_house, include: :reviews